el-fuego/Arduino-devices/README.md

 /*
- If you are using inverted relay input (LOW pin value for enabling), you can invert device output before initialization also, this works with analog output devices
+ If you are using inverted relay input (LOW pin value for enabling), you can invert device output before initialization Also, this works with analog output devices
 */
 void setup() {
   myDevice.makeOutputInverted(); # heater, conditioner, fan..